mozilla/www.ccadb.org/cas/intermediates.md

 ## Updating Audit Statements ##

-All CAs are required to update the audit and CP/CPS information for their certificate hierarchies at least annually.
-CAs are expected to maintain their intermediate certificate records themselves and to directly enter the corresponding updated audit statements via the following instructions.
+All CA Owners are required to update the audit and CP/CPS information for their certificate hierarchies at least annually.
+CA Owners are expected to maintain their intermediate certificate records themselves and to directly enter the corresponding updated audit statements via the following instructions.
 Audit information for root certificate records must be provided via an